insin/nwb/docs/Configuration.md

 }
 ```

-If you also have some external dependencies to configure, you must use an Object containing the following properties:
+If you also have some external dependencies to configure, use an object containing the following properties:

 ###### `global`: `String`